 Shall provide an interface for 3rd party meters, such as gas, water, or other utility meters to report data over the PICA network.

-Shall support on-demand reports of power used, energy consumed, demand, and system status.
+Shall support on-demand reports of power usage, energy consumption, demand, power quality and system status.

 Shall support bi-directional metering and calculation of net power usage.

+Shall support automatic meter reads.

 Shall monitor the voltage flicker.